 Company stage and partnership momentum

-The 2020 Digital Health 150 cohort comprises a broad range of startups, including well-funded companies commercializing their products and expanding into new markets, startups forming business relationships with key industry players, and early-stage startups with a strong research focus.
+The 2020 Digital Health 150 cohort comprises a broad range of healthcare startups, including well-funded companies commercializing their products and expanding into new markets, startups forming business relationships with key industry players, and early-stage health tech startups with a strong research focus.

 Here are the highlights: